Nitrogen and Irrigation Management

 Recommended N Application Techniques

 - Split N applications to improve uptake efficiency and yield return for fertilizer investment.
 Apply one-third at or prior to planting and the balance before the critical growth stage for that crop.
-This is especially important for sandy soils that may leach nitrate.
+This is especially important for sandy soils that are vulnerable to nitrate leaching.

 - Avoid application of high rates of N in the fall or at planting time.
 Rates can be adjusted during the season if conditions warrant more N fertilizer.